The role of elastic instability on the self-assembly of particle chains in simple shear flow: Conclusions

 \section{Conclusions}

-In this work we have studied the flow-induced self-assembly (FISA) process of particles suspended into both Newtonian and viscoelastic fluids.
+In this work we have studied the flow-induced self-assembly (FISA) of particles suspended into both Newtonian and viscoelastic fluids.
 This has been achieved by means of a bespoke shear cell that has allowed us to monitor the dynamics of the particle chain `generation' and for the first time in literature `degradation'.
-In particular, the adoption of a viscoelastic fluid characterised by a clear transition between a Newtonian-like behaviour (i.e., with a constant viscosity) at relatively low frequencies (or equivalently at low shear rates) and a shear-thinning character at relatively high frequencies (or shear rates) and the fine tuning of the applied shear rates, have allowed us to investigate the particle chaining phenomenon across a Weissenberg number of $1$, thus revealing phenomena never reported previously in literature.
-In particular, this study has led to the following key findings: (i) we have corroborated that particles suspended into Newtonian fluids do not show FISA enhancement at different shear rates; (ii) FISA within viscoelastic fluids is significantly greater than in Newtonian fluids, when compared over the same range of shear rates; (iii) for Weissenberg number higher than $1$, the shear thinning nature of the viscoelastic fluid strongly enhances FISA; (iv) particle chains break apart when a constant shear is applied for sufficiently long-time (i.e. much longer than the fluids' longest relaxation time).
-This latter point could be explained by a ``\textit{disentanglement}'' process of the polymer chains constituting the viscoelastic fluid.
+In particular, the adoption of a viscoelastic fluid characterised by a clear transition between a shear thinning behaviour (i.e., with a decreasing viscosity) at relatively low frequencies (or equivalently at low shear rates) and a shear-thickening character (onset of elastic instability) at relatively high frequencies (or shear rates) and the fine tuning of the applied shear rates, have allowed us to investigate the particle chaining phenomenon across a $M_{Norm}$ of $1$.
+In particular, this study has led to the following key findings: (i) we have corroborated that particles suspended into Newtonian fluids do not show FISA enhancement at different shear rates; (ii) FISA within viscoelastic fluids is significantly greater than in Newtonian fluids, when compared over the same range of shear rates; (iii) for $M_{Norm}$ higher than $1$, the onset of the elastic turbulence of the viscoelastic fluid correlates strongly with the enhancement of FISA; (iv) particle chains break apart when a constant shear is applied for sufficiently long-time (i.e. much longer than the fluids' longest relaxation time). (v) We provide for the first time in literature experimental evidence of a significant reduction of the fluid's elastic character when a continuous flow is applied for sufficiently long time.
+Points (iv) and (v) have been corroborated (via private communication) by means of computational fluid dynamics simulations kindly performed by Pier Luca Maffettone and Gaetano D’Avino (data not reported here), whose outcomes will be published in a separate publication.

+Finally, we envisage that, in future works the adoption of imaging systems with a wider field of view capable of capturing images of the whole shear cell at higher resolution and acquisition rate, would allow a deeper understanding of the dynamics of both FISA and chain breakdown phenomena.
+Moreover, further investigation of the rheological properties of PAM solutions by means of parallel superposition shear measurements, may elucidate the newly discovered phenomenon of the reduction of the fluid's viscoelastic properties when subjected to a continuous flow for sufficiently long time.